The Timeless Art of Hand-Painted Signs: Why Traditional Craftsmanship Still Matters

 How long does it take to create a hand-painted sign?

-Timeline varies based on size and complexity, but most projects require 2-4 weeks from design approval to installation.
-Complex murals or multi-panel projects may take longer.
+Most projects require 2–4 weeks from design approval to installation.
+Complex murals or multi-panel projects may take longer depending on size and detail.

 Are hand-painted signs more expensive than vinyl?